What will be the role of trading in your life?

 If you haven’t determined your key goal yet, I recommend doing it right now.

-It can be earning additional income from trading in the financial markets, when you aren’t interested in full-time trading, but consider this activity as an opportunity to receive additional income, as an interesting hobby that can make money other than pleasure.
+It can be getting an additional source of income from trading when you aren’t interested in full-time trading, but consider this activity as an opportunity to receive extra money, as an interesting hobby.

 Alternatively, it can be becoming a professional trader, when trading and financial markets analysis become your basic activity.

-Whatever goal you have, list it.
+Whatever goal you have, write it down.
 Because if you remember why you’ve come to financial markets, you are less likely to start trading emotionally and lose your way.

 Trading in the market is associated with lots of psychological mistakes every beginner trader makes.
-Minimizing these mistakes is one of the key task each trader faces.
+Minimizing these mistakes is one of the key tasks each trader faces.

 To minimize the likelihood of making emotional decisions, write down your goal and strategy for achieving it.
 Think about why you start to explore trading and the role of trading in your life.

 Is this an additional source of income?
 Then, maybe, you should primarily focus on medium-term or long-term trading.
-Alternatively, is it professional trading when you become a manager?
+Alternatively, is it professional trading?
 In this case, you can choose any option for trading in the market.

-How much time are you willing to spend on trading in the market?
+How much time are you willing to spend on trading?
 If the answer to this question is not more than one hour a day, then you can’t trade short-term or intraday.
 It makes no sense to take into consideration trading tactics applicable to low timeframes.
 To do this, you should spend more time on trading.

 I recommend adjusting trading process to you, rather than adjusting to it.

 How much money are you willing to allocate to achieve this goal?
 We’ve already examined the sum needed to trade in the financial markets on your own.
-If you’re going to use not your own, but mainly investment funds, in the future, then minimum funding will be enough.
-It can be comparable to several thousand dollars (if we are talking about trading in the stock or option market) or hundreds dollars (if you want to trade in spot markets, for example, in the Forex currency market).
+If you’re going to use not your own, but mainly investment capital in the future then minimum funding will be enough.
+At start, it can be comparable to several thousand dollars (if we are talking about trading in the futures or option market) or hundreds of dollars (if you want to trade in the Forex currency market).

-I’d like to note once again that if you plan to use in trading not only your own, but also investment capital, then seed money will matter less.
-In this case, the trade statistics for 6-12 months or more plays a key role since it’ll be your calling card.
+I’d like to note once again that if you plan to use in trading not only your own but also investment capital, then seed money will matter less.
+In this case, the trading statistics for 6-12 months or more plays a key role since it’ll be your calling card.

 When you decide on the time you want to spend on trading and the sum you are ready to use, you’ll directly see what trading style is good for you.
 Consequently, you will be able to draw balanced conclusions about what you should pay special attention to.

-Let’s say, you are ready to spend on trading in the financial markets no more than 1 hour a day and $1000, then you should pay attention to medium-term trading.
+Let’s say, you are ready to spend on trading no more than 1 hour a day and $1000, then you should pay attention to medium-term trading.
 Short-term or intraday trading requires more free time and long-term trading requires more capital.
-Thus, it makes no sense to study these methods of trading in the market.
+Thus, it makes no sense to study these trading methods at this point.

 You can come to them later after spending some time on medium-term trading and, for example, after you’ve decided you’d like to trade more actively.
-However, in current realities, medium-term trading looks more suitable.
+However, at this point, medium-term trading looks more suitable.

-If you want to spend 1 hour on trading, then pay attention to long-term trading.
+If you want to spend less than 1 hour on trading, then pay attention to long-term trading.
 If you have 4 hours a day, you can focus on short-term and intraday trading.

 There is no need to break yourself and trigger inappropriate psychological pressure.
-When trading in the financial markets you’ll have plenty of pressure.
-Choose the trading style that is good for you.
+While trading you’ll have plenty of pressure.
+Choose the trading style that fits you.

 Exploring medium-term trading will allow you to better understand long-term trading, and help get ready to quick decision-making when trading short-term or intraday.